-- 1. The election of two Class II directors of our Board of Directors to serve until the 2023 annual meeting of stockholders and one Class II director to serve until the 2021 annual meeting of stockholders; - 2.
-The amendment and restatement of the 2000 Employee Stock Purchase Plan, including an increase to the number of shares of the Company's Common Stock available for issuance by 350,000 shares and an extension of the plan's term for ten years from the date of the 2020 Annual Meeting; - 3.
-An advisory vote on executive compensation; - 4.
-Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the current fiscal year.
+- 1. Electing two Class II directors of the Company's Board of Directors to serve until the 2026 annual meeting of stockholders; - 2.
+Approving the amendment and restatement of the 2000 Employee Stock Purchase Plan to increase the number of shares of the Company's Common Stock available for issuance by 40,000 shares and extend the plan's term for ten years from the date of the Annual Meeting; - 3.
+A non-binding advisory vote to approve executive compensation; - 4.
+A non-binding advisory vote on the frequency of advisory stockholder votes on executive compensation; - 5.
+Ratifying the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the current fiscal year; and - 6.
+Any other business properly brought before the Annual Meeting